 The Thomasville Amateur Radio Club offers license classes for all three levels, Technician, General, and Extra.
 Please note that you must take these exams in that order .
-Class sessions are offered the last two Saturdays of February and again in August.
-There are exams at 4 PM each class day.
+Class sessions are not yet scheduled but will be shortly.
 Check the club calendar for the exact dates.

 As there is a lot of material to learn in just a couple of weekends, it is recommended to do some advanced study in order to prepare for the exams.
 Much of the material is rules and procedures that have to be memorized and we can’t teach that part of it.

 Study guides we use in class are from ARRL, and are also available from Amazon.
 Make sure you are getting the latest version of the guide, as the question pools change from time to time.
 There are two publications, one is a Q & A book, the cheaper of the two.
 The more expensive book is called the License Manual.
 The club usually maintains an inventory of the guides and we pass the 20% instructor discount along so email NX4AC@arrl.net if you are needing a guide.